Asymptotically tight security analysis of quantum key distribution based on universal source compression: Introduction

-What is important here is that the gap $\min_{{\cal M}_C} H(X|C)_{{\cal P}_K^X \otimes {\cal M}_{C}(\rho_{KC})} - H(X|C)_{{\cal P}_K^X(\rho_{KC})}$ corresponds to the quantum discord~\cite{Ollivier2001} of the state ${\cal P}_K^X(\rho_{KC})$ and is thus strictly larger than zero except for the special case.
-This means that even with the best choice of ${\cal M}_C$ (i.e., the phase error), the conventional PEC analysis overestimates the required rate of syndrome extraction as $H(X|C)_{{\cal P}_K^X\otimes {\cal M}_{C}(\rho_{KC})}$ instead of $H(X|C)_{{\cal P}_K^X(\rho_{KC})}$ due to the suboptimal measurement strategy, and thus it cannot achieve the asymptotically optimal key rate.
+What is important here is that the gap $\min_{{\cal M}_Q} H(X|Q)_{{\cal P}_{K\to X} \otimes {\cal M}_{Q}(\rho_{KQ})} - H(X|Q)_{{\cal P}_{K\to X}(\rho_{KQ})}$ corresponds to the quantum discord~\cite{Ollivier2001} of the state ${\cal P}_{K\to X}(\rho_{KQ})$ and is thus strictly larger than zero except for the special case.
+This means that even with the best choice of ${\cal M}_Q$ (i.e., the phase error), the conventional PEC analysis overestimates the required rate of syndrome extraction as $H(X|Q)_{{\cal P}_{K\to X}\otimes {\cal M}_{Q}(\rho_{KQ})}$ instead of $H(X|Q)_{{\cal P}_{K\to X}(\rho_{KQ})}$ due to the suboptimal measurement strategy, and thus it cannot achieve the asymptotically optimal key rate.

-To overcome this issue, one needs to modify the PEC procedure so that it can incorporate a global measurement in the same way as is done in the classical source compression with quantum side information.
-This is exactly what is proposed in Refs.~\cite{Tsurumaru2020,Tsurumaru2022}, which tried to show the equivalence between PEC-based and LHL-based analyses.
-However, this is not the end of the story; for the protocol in Refs.~\cite{Tsurumaru2020,Tsurumaru2022} to work, one needs to estimate an entropic quantity of a global $n$-body state from a few parameters of the state obtained through round-wise measurements in actual QKD protocols.
-Thus, their protocol essentially says that one can construct a PEC-based security analysis when one can construct an LHL-based security analysis, which eliminates the advantage of the PEC-based approach.
-To utilize the implication from Refs.~\cite{Tsurumaru2020,Tsurumaru2022} while keeping the advantage of the PEC-based approach, it is necessary to construct a classical source compression protocol with quantum side information that has a certified failure probability based solely on estimated parameters in actual QKD protocols.
+To overcome this issue, one needs to modify the PEC procedure so that it can incorporate a global measurement in the same way as is done in classical source compression with quantum side information.
+This is exactly what is proposed in Refs.~\cite{Tsurumaru2020, Tsurumaru2022}, which tried to show the equivalence between PEC-based and LHL-based analyses.
+However, this is not the end of the story; for the protocol in Refs.~\cite{Tsurumaru2020, Tsurumaru2022} to work, one needs to estimate an entropic quantity of a global $n$-body state from a few parameters of the state obtained through round-wise measurements in actual QKD protocols.
+Thus, their protocol essentially says that one can construct a PEC-based security analysis whenever one can construct an LHL-based security analysis, which eliminates the advantage of the PEC-based approach, namely, easier constructions of finite-size security proofs.
+To leverage the implication from Refs.~\cite{Tsurumaru2020, Tsurumaru2022} while preserving the advantage of the PEC-based approach, it is necessary to construct a classical source compression protocol with quantum side information that has a certified failure probability based solely on estimated parameters in actual QKD protocols.